Ukraine conflict: West imposes sanctions on these few

 Peter Fradkoff

 Peter Fradkov, 44, is the former CEO of the Russian Export Center and chairman of the board of directors of the state-protected Promsvyazbank PJSC.
 Among other things, it acts as a specialized bank for state arms and the main orders.
-Peter Fradkov is also the son of former Prime Minister and Prime Minister Mikhail Fradkov.
+Peter Fradkov is also the son of former Prime Minister and Head of Government Mikhail Fradkov.
 This gives him a direct and long-term link to Russian politics and President Putin.

 On the European sanctions list

-Note: This article was originally published on February 23 and was corrected on February 24.